 This creative game requires players to work together to race through a maze and collect treasure while a timer runs down.
 Each player can only see one side of the maze.
-Kindergartners will have to use communication skills and say directions such as “left,” “right,” “up,” or “down” to direct the other players how to move their piece.
+Kindergarteners will have to use communication skills and say directions such as “left,” “right,” “up,” or “down” to direct the other players how to move their piece.
 There are four different game boards that increase in difficulty, so the game will grow with your child.

 Race to the Treasure requires players to work together to build a path to beat an ogre to a treasure.
-The game helps kindergartners practice communication and collaborative problem-solving because they must figure out the optimal way to build the path to get to the treasure while also collecting three keys along the way.
+The game helps kindergarteners practice communication and collaborative problem-solving because they must figure out the optimal way to build the path to get to the treasure while also collecting three keys along the way.